dave-08/KukaWeldParser/README.md

 **Run the Application:**

--After generating the program in AdaAxis, run the application executable.
+-After generating the program in AdaAxis, run the application executable(Application\dist\KukaATBConvertor.exe).

 -The application interface will resemble the image provided above.